awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-2/fargate_task.md

 weight: 10
 ---

-In this section, we will create a task definition for for tasks to be launched on the Fargate Capacity Providers.
+In this section, we will register a task definition for fargate tasks.

 Run the below command to create the task definition